-To facilitate and guide action through public-private partnerships to conserve native, North American turtle populations.
+PARC’s National Turtle Networking Team (TNT) was formed to facilitate and guide action through public-private partnerships to conserve native, North American turtle populations

-Key Objectives of the PARC’s Turtle Task Team:
+Key Objectives of the PARC’s Turtle Networking Team

 - Identify greatest issues and concerns related to the understanding and management of native, North American turtle populations.

 - Coordinate and develop partnerships, strategies, and tools to address broad-scale, North American turtle conservation issues.

 - Provide a centralized online location where turtle conservation outreach products, resources, and contacts are available.